Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

 \subsection{Total Variation Neighborhood}

 The total variation neighborhood is defined as

 where

 The LFDs and the corresponding minimax robust test for the uncertainty classes created by the total variation neighborhood were found earlier by Huber \cite{hube65}.
-However, the design approach is heuristic, many choices of the parameters and/or functions are unknown and the test is obtained under the assumption that $\epsilon_0=\epsilon_1$.
-Since asymptotic minimax robustness implies all sample minimax robustness, if both tests exist and are unique, the minimax robust test resulting from the total variation neighborhood can also be analytically derived following the same design procedure introduced before.
+However, the design approach is heuristic, many choices of the parameters and/or functions are unknown and the test is obtained under the assumption that the robustness parameters are equal $\epsilon_0=\epsilon_1$.
+Since asymptotic minimax robustness is a necessary condition for all-sample minimax robustness, the minimax robust test resulting from the total variation neighborhood can also be analytically derived following the same design procedure as before.
 The following theorem substantiate this claim. \begin{thm} For the total variation neighborhood, the robust LRF is given by